 A handful of other states, like Tennessee, have made it possible for students to attend two-year community colleges for free, with many other legislatures weighing similar proposals.
-But New York would be the first to make all of its public colleges — including four-year universities — free.

 The Excelsior Scholarship could save New York students significant chunks of money.
 At the 30,000-student University at Buffalo — the largest campus in the State University of New York system — more than half of students take on debt, borrowing $26,000 on average, according to The Institute for College Access and Success.
-But a large part of that debt is taken on to cover room and board and other living expenses, which won’t be covered under Cuomo’s plan.

 The largest campuses in the SUNY system is the University at Buffalo, which has 30,000 students.
 A previous version of this article misstated its name and enrollment size.